Thursday, 30 April 2026

 Is it too small a thing?
 (Numbers 16)

 A look at the location of the people around the tabernacle helps us understand more about these two groups.
 Korah is a Kohathite, who ministered as Levites on the southside of the tabernacle.
 The tribe of Reuben was situated near them, also on the southside.
+The east was considered the most important place.
+After that prominence went clockwise.
+Both these groups are given prominent positions just below the top tier of their society.
+But that is not enough for them.
+They are jealous of anyone above them.

-We follow a very different sort of man then these men.
+We follow a very different sort of man then these.
 Jesus did not push for prominence.
 Jesus was pleased to wash His disciples’ feet.
 We are called to follow His example, and gladly consider others more significant than ourselves.
 Rather than pushing for places of greater prominence we are to be looking out for those that no one seems to notice and be willing to associate with those the world looks down on.

 Moses looks at that privileged south-sider, Korah, and asks, ‘is it too small a thing for you that the God of Israel has separated you from the congregation of Israel, to bring you near to himself, to do service in the tabernacle of the Lord and to minster to them, and that he has brought you near him … and you would seek the priesthood also?’
 (9-10).
 Korah mightn’t have been among the priests, but he had been given the wonderful privilege of ministering in the tabernacle and to God’s people.